Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/partnership-agreement.md

 ### 6.1 Reseller Rights
 Partner may:
 - (a) Market and sell Products to End Customers
-- (b) Use SkyMirror trademarks per guidelines
+- (b) Use Skymirror trademarks per guidelines
 - (c) Set End Customer pricing (subject to minimums)

 ### 6.2 Pricing